 Lake Ontario Waterkeeper began monitoring water quality here in 2019.
 The work is part of Swim Drink Fish’s community monitoring and citizen science work.
 Waterkeeper is looking at water quality data to see if the site would be suitable for swimming.

-Swim Drink Fish staff and trained Citizen Scientists test the water at the Ontario Place West Island Beach once a week on Wednesdays.
-New results are posted to Swim Guide on Thursday afternoons until the end of September.
+Swim Drink Fish staff and trained Citizen Scientists test the water at the Ontario Place West Island Beach twice a week on Tuesdays and Thursdays.
+New results are posted to Swim Guide on Wednesday and Friday afternoons until the end of September.
+Want to get involved with monitoring?
+You can sign up here: https://waterkeeper.secure.force.com/volunteer/LOWVolunteerSignup

 Historical water quality results are available on Swim Guide.
 Detailed results and open data are available at www.recreationalwater.ca/toronto.